University, Apprenticeships and Careers

 Key UCAS Information:

-- Buzzword - When registering for the first-time students will need to link their UCAS account to the school using the Buzzword = Neth22 (The first letter ‘N’ is a capital)
+• Buzzword - When registering for the first-time students will need to link their UCAS account to the school using the Buzzword = The buzzword is ‘Neth’ followed by the last two digits of the year of entry.
+So, if you are applying to start a degree course which starts in 2024 you will need to enter ‘Neth24’.

-Qualifications Titles and Awarding Bodies – A full list of all the qualification titles and awarding bodies for all the subject that students currently study at sixth form.
+A full list of all the qualification titles and awarding bodies for all the subjects that students currently study at sixth form, can be accessed by speaking to a member of the sixth form team.

 Official UCAS Deadlines are as follows: